For highlights of Gerry Elman’s background, click here. For his detailed CV, read further on this page.

-After law school and working in a New York City patent law firm, for four years Gerry practiced as an in-house patent attorney for Rohm and Haas Company, a multinational chemical company, now a division of Dow.
+After law school and working in a New York City patent law firm, for four years Gerry practiced as an in-house patent attorney for Rohm and Haas Company, a multinational chemical company headquartered in Philadelphia, now a division of Dow.
 Then, as a Deputy Attorney General of Pennsylvania, he conducted litigation on behalf of the Commonwealth, primarily involving antitrust or utility regulation.
 Later, as a trial attorney with the U.S. Department of Justice, Antitrust Division, he participated in civil and criminal investigations and complex litigation, including a trial of five pharmaceutical companies accused of fraud on the U.S. Patent Office.

 From the early days of 1982, Gerry was an avid advocate of computer-mediated communication, now ubiquitous via keyboard and smarphone.
 Via computer, he has taught intellectual property management on the University of Phoenix online campus.
 He has been an active member of the Global CyberLaw Network and the International Technology Law Association.
 From 1994 to 1999 he served as the sysop for intellectual property/legal matters in the Ideas, Inventions & Innovations Forum, on CompuServe.
 Gerry also serves on the advisory board of The Licensing Journal.